utopia-php/domains/README.md

 Utopia Domains library is a simple and lite library for parsing domain names structure.
 This library is aiming to be as simple and easy to learn and use.

-Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is completely **dependency free** and can be used as standalone with any other PHP project or framework.
+Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project, it is completely **dependency-free** and can be used as standalone with any other PHP project or framework.

 ## Getting Started